FederatedAI/KubeFATE/CONTRIBUTING.md

 ```
 Then visit your fork at https://github.com/$user/KubeFATE and click on the `Compare & Pull Request` button next to your `my_feature` branch to create a new pull request (PR).
 The PR should:
 1. Ensure all unit tests have passed;
-2. Ensure any installatioin or build dependencies are removed before the final layer when doing a build;
+2. Ensure any installation or build dependencies are removed before the final layer when doing a build;
 3. The title of PR should hightlight what it solve briefly.
 The description of PR should refer to all the issues that it addresses.
 Ensure to put a reference to issues (such as `Close #xxx` and `Fixed #xxx`)  Please refer to the [PULL_REQUEST_TEMPLATE.md](https://github.com/FederatedAI/KubeFATE/blob/master/PULL_REQUEST_TEMPLATE.md).

 Once your pull request has been opened, it will be assigned to one or more reviewers.
 Those reviewers will do a thorough code review, looking for correctness, bugs, opportunities for improvement, documentation and comments, and style.